Who are the 21st century leaders?

 The premise—stated or unstated—is that there’s a leadership gap today.

-It’s’ easy–perhaps too easy–to find reasons for disappointment.
-And yet… there are also many reasons for optimism.
+It’s easy—perhaps too easy—to find reason for disappointment.
+And yet… there is also reason for optimism.

-This list is updated quarterly.
+This list is updated as events unfold.
 Please send your suggestions of other inspiring 21st century leaders.

 What is 21st Century Leadership?